Bicentennial Priority Seven: Building a Prosperous and Innovative Indiana

 Of the 62 institutions in the Association of American Universities (AAU), only four do not teach engineering, and two of the four have joint programs with other institutions.
 IU Bloomington is one of only two AAU institutions that do not teach engineering.
 The majority of AAU institutions also teach the closely allied discipline of design, taken in a broad sense.
 Again, IU Bloomington only does so in a limited way.

 Plans to establish more extensive programs in design at IU Bloomington are already well advanced.
-The Department of Apparel Merchandizing and Interior Design and the Department of Studio Art have voted unanimously to establish a new School of Design and Art (SoDA) to be located in the College of Arts and Sciences, in a comparable way to The Media School and the School of Global and International Studies.
+The Department of Apparel Merchandizing and Interior Design and the Department of Studio Art have voted unanimously to establish a new School of Art, Architecture + Design to be located in the College of Arts and Sciences, in a comparable way to The Media School and the School of Global and International Studies.
 This school would also include IU’s exceptional new Center for Art and Design in Columbus, Indiana, one of America’s most significant cities for innovative contemporary interior and exterior design.
 There can be no better example of the mutually reinforcing impact of idea and practice than in such a school, which encompasses the heart of the humanities and their application.
 The proposal for this new school is now moving into the final approval stages, and it is expected a proposal will go to the Trustees for their consideration for approval later in AY2015.

 Bicentennial Priority Eight: Towards a Culture of Building and Making